sorilee/sorilee.github.io/_posts/notes/2020-06-07-entailment-relations.md

 # Entailment relations

-What follow is a piece I prepared as a preliminary to an explanation of propositional resolution.
+The following is a piece on entailment relations that I prepared as a preliminary to an explanation of propositional resolution.

 ----